-8.4 Candidates should also be made aware that CVs will not be accepted for the post.
+8.4 Candidates should also be made aware that, as per Keeping Children Safe in Education, CVs will only be accepted alongside a completed application form.
+A CV on its own will not provide adequate information and should not replace the need for candidates to explain how they meet the essential criteria in full.
 The necessary safeguarding and DBS statement can be found at Appendix 4.